Local structure of idempotent algebras I: Graph: Thick edges

+To prove the last statement of the lemma it suffices to observe that if we start with $f$ or $m$ that is the first projection on $\{c\fac\eta,d\fac\eta\}$, the resulting operation also satisfies this property. \end{proof}

+In the rest of this section we assume the conditions and notation used in Proposition~\ref{pro:adding}.
 Recall that the subalgebra of $\zA$ generated by a set $B\sse A$ is denoted by $\Sgo B$, while the subalgebra of $\zA'$ generated by the same set is denoted by $\Sgn B$.
 In general, $\Sgn B\sse\Sgo B$.
 In what follows, let $f$ [respectively, $m$] be a term operation of $\zA$ that witnesses that $ab$ is a semilattice [respectively, majority] edge, that is, such that $f\fac\th$ [respectively, $m\fac\th$] is a semilattice [respectively, majority] operation on $B'=\{a\fac\th,b\fac\th\}$.
 We start with two lemmas.